seinecle/linux-security-tutorials/docs/generated-html/subdir/step-by-step-guide-en_temp_common.md

 I'll cover it later, when I'll have MongoDB and GlassFish installed.

 Documentation on failtoban: http://www.pontikis.net/blog/fail2ban-install-config-debian-wheezy

+//ST: !
+==== Lynis

+This is an application running on your machine, generating security audits and making suggestions.

+Install it:

+ apt-get install lynis

+ //ST: !
+Run it: (from any directory)

+ lynis audit system

+The report will appear on screen (hit Enter to move on), and in this file:

+ /var/log/lynis-report.dat

 == the end
 //ST: The end!